newcontext-oss/kitchen-terraform/examples/getting_started/README.md

 ```

 Let's go ahead and add in configuration for for both test kitchen and
-kitchen terraform.
+kitchen-terraform.

+Kitchen-terraform provides three plugins for use with test kitchen -
+a driver, a provisioner, and a verifier.
+We will go through each
+of these plugins in this tutorial.

 First the driver - the driver we are using is called
 terraform